FransBouma/Massive/README.markdown

 Massive was started by Rob Conery and [has been transfered](https://twitter.com/robconery/status/573139252487323648) to Frans Bouma on March 4th, 2015.

+I'm working on Massive from time to time, this work is done in the [Refactoring branch](https://github.com/FransBouma/Massive/tree/Refactoring).
+To see what's new / breaking in this new version, please consult the [Wiki](https://github.com/FransBouma/Massive/wiki).

+## Current Status
+Current status is that tests work for all features of Massive and refactoring has been completed for SQLServer, but not yet for other databases.
+If you're using Oracle, PostgreSql or SQLite, please keep using the source in the Master branch.

+## Original readme contents / Massive usage
 Below is the original contents of this file, written by Rob Conery.

 I'm sharing this with the world because we need another way to access data - don't you think?
 Truthfully - I wanted to see if I could flex the C# 4 stuff and